shopeebjm/Tool-X/README.md

 ```
 sh install.aex
 ```
-if not work than type
+Jika Tidak Berhasil,Ketik
 ```
 ./install.aex
 ```

-## Now Tool-X is installed successfully.
-To run Tool-X Type
+*Now Tool-X is installed successfully.
+To run Tool-X Type*

 Now type Tool-X from anywhare in your terminl to open Tool-X.

-# How to Install in GNURoot Debian Terminal ?
+*How to Install in GNURoot Debian Terminal ?*

 Open the GNURoot Debian app and type following commands.
 ```